Conservation Policy Engagement for Zoos, Aquariums, and Museums

 The "Making Conservation Happen" webinar series focuses on how to strategically, safely, and cost-effectively get more involved in conservation policy engagement and advocacy.
 The webinars are recommended for those who interact with guests, community partners, public officials, and supporters.

 Sign up here to get information on upcoming webinars.

-2019 webinar schedule: February 1; March 1; April 5; May 3; June 14; (off for July and August); September 6; October 4; November 1; December 6.
-Held on the first Friday of each month during the lunch /brunch hour (1pm east coast/10am west coast), these webinars are a great opportunity to host a professional development session with your team.
+2019 webinar schedule: March 1; April 5; May 3; June 14; July 12 (off for August); September 6; October 4; November 1; December 6.
+Held (mostly) on the first Friday of each month during the lunch /brunch hour (1pm east coast/10am west coast), these webinars are a great opportunity to host a professional development session with your team.

 - Webinar #1: The Policy Arena and Your Untapped Advocacy Potential with Andrea Densham, Senior Director of Policy and Advocacy, Shedd Aquarium; Matt Mullin, Marine Fish Conservation Network; and with Tom Adams, Policy Adivsor for The Ocean Project (April 13, 2018)

 - Webinar #2: Using Your Existing Resources to Have Your Voice Heard with Katie Cubina, Senior Vice President, Mystic Aquarium; Mark Antoniewicz, Director of Communications, Hip Hop Caucus; and with Tom Adams, Policy Adivsor for The Ocean Project (May 4, 2018)